 Finally, an adversary can also generate several forged data packets and forward them to the base station in an attempt to flood the base station.
-However, mechanisms exist currently that allow intermediate nodes to filter out forged aggregation data, e.g. see [24, 26].
-In SEF [24], intermediate nodes use randomly pre-distributed pair-wise keys to verify the authenticity of the data sent by the aggregator node.
-Any forged packets are filtered out by each intermediate node with certain probability and don't propagate over a long path.
+However, mechanisms exist currently that allow intermediate nodes to filter out forged data packets, e.g. see [25, 27].
+In these mechanisms, intermediate nodes use randomly pre-distributed pair-wise keys to verify the authenticity of the data sent by the aggregator node.
+Forged packets are filtered out by each intermediate node with certain probability and thus prevented from propagating over a long path.